mogest/adventofcode2016/README.md

 Written (mostly) in Elixir.

-Self-enforced rule: all solutions must consist of a single statement.
+Self-enforced constraint: all solutions must consist of a single statement.